Ridges in the Dark Energy Survey for cosmic trough identification: Methodology and data

-Since its inception a few years ago, the SCMS algorithm was found to be a valuable tool in a variety of fields.
-This includes the analysis of 3D neuron structures in tissue images by~\citet{Bas2011}, as well as the identification of road networks in satellite images by combining the SCMS algorithm with the geodesic method and tensor voting~\citep{Miao2014}.
+In the few years since its introduction, the SCMS algorithm has proven valuable in a variety of fields, from the analysis of 3D neuron structures in tissue images by~\citet{Bas2011} to the identification of road networks in satellite images by combining the SCMS algorithm with the geodesic method and tensor voting~\citep{Miao2014}.